-Newsletters are issued monthly and curricular evenings are arranged once per term.
+Newsletters are issued roughly once a month and curricular evenings are arranged once per term.
 Parents' nights are twice in the school year.
-The first ones are usually held towards the end October or beginning of November, with the second ones around March.
+The first of these are usually held towards the end October or beginning of November, with the second one usually around March.
 Your comments and suggestions on the work in school and the service provided for you and your child are welcomed.
 We will ask from time to time for your feedback regarding various things.
-This might be an Evaluation forms or questionnaire and written feedback at the time.
+This might be an

+Evaluation forms or questionnaire and written feedback at the time.
 We make sure that we listen to what you say about the service provided for you and your child and do our best to make improvements for all.